AbalakiNikita/CogSci_analysis_alloc_of_fix/README.md

 This repository contains the associated files for the CogSci2024 full paper: "Allocation of Fixational Eye Movements in Response to Uncertainty in Dynamic Environments"
 Included are:
-* data file containing informtion for each eye-fixation per row
+* zip-file containing data with infromation for each eye-fixation per row
 * R-script file containing performed anaylsis and data preparation